 Mother Nature packs seeds with nutrition and energy, and with microgreens there's enough to last until harvest.

 people do provide mild fertilization, but most crops truly do not need it.

 Humidity domes come in handy if your house has low humidity.
 Seeds must stay moist to germinate and humidity domes keep them from drying out.

 In most cases, you’ll only use a humidity dome during germination and perhaps through first few days of the growing cycle.
 You’re trying to maintain the delicate balance between too much and too little moisture.

 There are many humidity domes available.
 Some are vented in case

 humidity inside the dome becomes excessive.

 Seeds also need gentle warm temperatures to germinate.
-Heat mats keep your seeds warm, perfect for growing in a cooler spot like a basement.
+Heat mats keep your seeds warm and comfortable, perfect for growing in a cooler spots like a basement or near a window in winter.
 Simply place the mat beneath your tray and plug it in.